AndrewWilliams3142/al-folio/_pages/publications.md

 ### in prep:

- - **Williams, A. I. L.**, Dagan, G., Watson-Parris, D. & Stier, P.: Dependence of fast changes in global and local precipitation on the geographical location of aerosol absorption
+ - **Williams, A. I. L.**, Dagan, G., Watson-Parris, D. & Stier, P.: Understanding the dependence of changes in global and local precipitation on the geographical location of aerosol absorption

 ### 2022: